Russo-Turkish wars: Russia during and after Peter the Great

-Gradual defeat of the Ottoman Empire (1768–1878)
+Gradual Ottoman defeat (1768–1878)

-Catherine the Great
+Russian advances under Catherine the Great

 Following a border incident at Balta, Sultan Mustafa III declared war on Russia on September 25, 1768.
-The Turks formed an alliance with the Polish opposition forces of the Bar Confederation, while Russia was supported by Great Britain, which offered naval advisers to the Russian navy.
+The Turks formed an alliance with the Polish opposition forces of the Bar Confederation, while Russia was supported by Great Britain, which offered naval advisers to the Imperial Russian Navy.

+In January 1769, a 70-thousand Turkish-Tatar army led by Crimean Khan Qırım Giray invaded the lands of central Ukraine.
+Crimean Tatars, Turks and Nogais ravaged New Serbia, took a significant number of slaves.
+Their raid was repulsed by the garrison of the Fortress of St. Elizabeth, after which the movement to the Black Sea continued troops of General Rumyantsev.

 The Polish opposition was defeated by Alexander Suvorov, who was then transferred to the Ottoman theatre of operations, where in 1773 and 1774 he won several minor and major battles following the previous grand successes of the Russian Field-Marshal Pyotr Rumyantsev at Larga and Kagul.

 Naval operations of the Russian Baltic Fleet in the Mediterranean yielded victories under the command of Aleksei Orlov.
-In 1771, Egypt and Syria rebelled against the Ottoman rule, while the Russian fleet totally destroyed the Ottoman Navy at the battle of Chesma.
+In 1771, Egypt and Syria rebelled against Ottoman rule, while the Russian fleet totally destroyed the Ottoman Navy at the Battle of Chesma.

 On July 21, 1774, the Ottoman Empire signed the Treaty of Küçük Kaynarca, which formally granted independence to the Crimean Khanate, but in reality it became dependent on Russia.
-Russia received 4.5 million rubles and two key seaports allowing the direct access to the Black Sea.
-It also marked the first time that a foreign power directly interfered in the affairs of the Ottoman Porte, as the treaty gave Russia protector status over Turkey's Orthodox Christian subjects.
+Russia received 4.5 million rubles and two key seaports allowing direct access to the Black Sea.
+It also marked the first time that a foreign power directly interfered in the affairs of the Sublime Porte, as the treaty gave Russia protector status over Turkey's Orthodox Christian subjects.